14 Parenting Rules the Royals Have to Follow

 They must sometimes leave their children behind

 Unfortunately, travel is simply a requirement of being a royal, which sometimes means being away from the little ones.
 Although the Duke and Duchess of Cambridge frequently take their children with them on international trips, there are some times when they have to leave their children behind for safety concerns or because the trip will be too grueling for youngsters.
 For example, the Cambridges left the children at home when they recently visited Pakistan.
 The young royals were reportedly looked after by Duchess Catherine’s parents, Carole and Michael Middleton.
-Of course, it’s possible that Meghan and Harry’s baby will be raised differently from the Cambridge children.

 They must not allow tantrums

 It’s truly amazing that royal children behave as well in public as they do.
 What’s their parenting secret?
 According to one expert, it’s giving the children lots of practice.
 “Etiquette training for the royals starts as soon as they’re old enough to sit at a table,” Myka Meier of Beaumont Etiquette told People.
 For example, to prepare to sit through Prince Harry’s wedding to Meghan Markle, the children would have gone through rehearsals and learned specific behavior and protocol, she says.